sswly/SmartPM/README.md

 Product Backlog
 ===============
+* As architect, I want to design a manageable interface so that any object that implements this interface is manageable.
+ * <b>Status</b> Started
-* As architect, I want to has a manager to manage different kind of plugin manager so that I can add a new plugin manager.
+* As architect, I want to desgin a manager to manage manageable objects.
  * <b>Status</b> Started